brunosardinepi/dungeonomics/README.md

 - [ ] remove the "please fill out this field" on hover on login
 - [ ] use get_object_or_404 on views
 - [ ] add option in "edit campaign" to drag/drop to change order of chapters, order number should auto-update as you do it
+- [ ] consolidate tinymce config into one template
+- [ ] check all titles and make sure they are using "title | super" format